-“The Happiness Pinnacle”© is a model of human happiness that is exclusive to Horizons Life Coaching.
+“The Happiness Pinnacle”© is a model of human happiness that has been developed by Horizons Coaching.
 Drawing in part on Maslow’s “Hierarchy of Needs” the model proposes that to be truly happy progressive levels have to be achieved before the next level is addressed.
 At its simplest, the model is based on the principle that it is impossible to achieve inner peace if you have a toothache.
 You must deal with the toothache first!
-In this model of happiness, the three levels are called: Foundational Happiness; True Happiness; and Transcendence (Beyond Happiness).
+In this model of happiness, the three levels are called: Foundational Happiness; True Happiness; and Transcendence.

 Happiness at this level is the fulfilment of our five basic human needs:

 Because these are basic needs there can be a tendency for people to believe that the more they acquire of wealth, beauty, fame, power and sex the happier they will be.
-In fact, whilst certain basic minimums are essential (although these will vary from person to person) there appears to be a finite limit to the amount of happiness that any of these basic needs can bring.
+In fact, whilst a certain level of each is essential (although this level may vary from person to person) there appears to be a finite limit to the amount of happiness that any of these basic needs can bring.
 Indeed, if left unchecked, the desire to constantly seek to satisfy these needs will almost certainly lead to genuine unhappiness.

 Because happiness at the foundational level appears to be finite – the so called “happiness set point” – many people assume that there is very little they can do about the amount of happiness in their lives.
 They must just rely on the world (or luck) to treat them better.
 In fact, there are many things that a person can do to raise their levels of happiness beyond their set point: These include: